 #3 “Best Fit” forecasting turns out to be “whatever fits”.

 Forecasting based on best fit from a limited selection of formulas is prone to overfitting.
 It does not really model demand.
 It simply jumps from model to model, using whatever worked last time, without correctly understanding demand drivers.

-Consider statistical “order-line” based modeling to help understand the drivers of volatility drivers, both natural (trends, seasonality, causal factors, and lumpiness) and organizational (demand shaping promotions, new products, forecast bias, and the bullwhip effect) to provide you with a reliable forecast.
+Consider statistical “order-line” based modeling to help understand the drivers of volatility, both natural (trends, seasonality, causal factors, and lumpiness) and organizational (demand shaping promotions, new products, forecast bias, and the bullwhip effect) to provide you with a reliable forecast.

 #4 You are unable to make an effective inventory to service trade-offs.

-You don’t really know what investment is required to hit the target service level your executive team desires.
-You are stuck with a “one size fits all” inventory policy across all SKUs and locations, stocking product which sells once a year when you could use the capital (or space) for products that sell thousands of units per month.
+Do you fully know what investment is required to hit the target service level your executive team desires?
+Are you stuck with a “one size fits all” inventory policy across all SKUs and locations, stocking product that sells once a year when you could use the capital (or space) for products that sell thousands of units per month.

 #5 Cannot handle multi-sourcing and simultaneous sourcing.

-Products outsourced from multiple locations force you to manually split aggregated forecasts and layout separate inventory plans to meet the target service level.
-Not bad for a few items, but a serious problem for thousands of Item Location combinations which in turn can have millions of components that go into them.
+Do products outsourced from multiple locations force you to manually split aggregated forecasts and layout separate inventory plans to meet the target service level?
+This is probably not bad for a few items but can be a serious problem for thousands of item location combinations which in turn can have millions of components that go into them.

 Multi-sourcing allows you to deal with products that must be sourced from multiple suppliers.
 You set the percentages sourced from each supplier and the system calculates the total inventory needed at an aggregated level to achieve your desired service level and roll out replenishment orders for each supplier.
 Plus, it understands that your suppliers have different lead times.